evanlaube/procyon-py/README.md

 ```

 #### Windows Only
-As of now, on windows, in order for termify to work, the `windows-curses` package must be installed with
+As of now, on windows, in order for procyon to work, the `windows-curses` package must be installed with
 ```bash
 pip install windows-curses
 ```